PlasticFernStudios/plasticfernstudios.github.io/index.md

 		<div class="content">
 			<div class="inner">
 				<h2>Experience You Deserve</h2>
-				<p>Plastic Fern Studios was started by Jay Fernandes, a manager, indie QA, and audio professional with over 8 years industry experience and 30+ shipped titles.
+				<p>Plastic Fern Studios was started by Jay Fernandes, with everyone having over 10 years industry experience and 30+ shipped titles.
 Our team members' past experience can be seen in projects created by The Behemoth, Supergiant Games, Campo Santo, Fullbright, Edmund McMillen, and many others.</p>
 			</div>
 		</div>
 	</section>